 A marriage ceremony is the formal occasion when a solemn, sacred union is celebrated.
 In a Christian context, it is an act of worship in which marriage is celebrated as a gift of God, intended to last for a lifetime.
 The joy and the commitment being made to one another are shared by family and friends, and blessed by God and the Church.
 The wedding service is one of the most profound acts celebrated by the Church, for it is a sacred event signifying the covenant made between two people, as well as between the couple and God.
 For this reason, at least one member of the parties to the marriage must be a baptized Christian.
 The Methodist tradition, through words and actions, reflects the belief that spouses are equal partners in Christian marriage and that they are entering this sacred union of their own volition.

 We are glad that you are considering Christ Church for your wedding celebration.
 Our staff will do everything possible to make the occasion joyful, meaningful and beautiful, and as free of stress as possible.
+We hire the highest quality suppliers for your wedding, we help you get table liners cheap as well as professional decorators.
 The following are guidelines for celebrating your wedding at Christ Church:

 We celebrate the religious diversity and plurality of our city and world.
 Our mission at Christ Church is to love God above all things and our neighbors as ourselves, and we take this mission seriously.
 Christ Church has a long history of interfaith work, cooperation and advocacy, and we welcome our brothers and sisters from different traditions to share in our life and work.
 As stated above, weddings at Christ Church are occasions for Christian worship, and ceremonies here will be celebrated as such.
 Yet, we understand that couples often share different religious backgrounds and convictions, and we are open to including different cultural and religious traditions as part of your ceremony insofar as they are consistent with Christian faith and practice.
 Clergy members of other traditions are also welcome to participate in weddings after consultation with the presiding minister.